jeras/verilator/docs/guide/example_cc.rst

 #. :vlopt:`-Wall` so Verilator has stronger lint warnings
    enabled.

 #.
-An finally, :command:`our.v` which is our SystemVerilog design file.
+An finally, :file:`our.v` which is our SystemVerilog design file.

 Once Verilator completes we can see the generated C++ code under the :file:`obj_dir` directory.